General IT Security Advice

 Your BANK will probably not email you, or if they do it will come from a known account manager.

-Do worry about ‘leavers’ and have a leavers procedure.
-Having lots of ‘active directory users’ present increases risk, even if you have changed the passwords.
+Have a leavers procedure that includes revoking access for everything granted on the starters procedure.
+The reason for this is that having lots of ‘active directory users’ present increases risk, even if you have changed the passwords.
 Don’t have generic AD accounts with easy passwords.
 This may be web accessible via Outlook Web Access.
 This is a way in.

 When out of the office, be aware of “SHOULDER SURFERS” – they exist on trains!

-IT People: Do have a 90 day change policy on passwords.
+Do have a 90 day change policy on passwords if not using 2FA

-IT People: Look at MDM – mobile device management
+MDM – mobile device management is worth considering.

 Do not use open RDS connections for remote access (3389)